Holmes of Kyoto

 Holmes of Kyoto (京都寺町三条のホームズ, Kyōto Teramachi Sanjō no Hōmuzu) is a Japanese mystery novel series written by Mai Mochizuki and illustrated by Shizu Yamauchi.
-Futabasha have published twenty-three volumes since April 2015.
+Futabasha have published twenty-four volumes since April 2015.
 A manga adaptation with art by Ichiha Akizuki has been serialized in Futabasha's seinen manga magazine Monthly Action from December 2017 to February 2024, later transferring to Web Action.
-It has been collected in thirteen tankōbon volumes.
+It was collected into fifteen tankōbon volumes.
 An anime television series adaptation by Seven aired from July 9 to September 24, 2018, on TV Tokyo.

 Synopsis

-There is an antique selling and government-licensed appraisal shop named "Kura" in Kyoto's Teramachi Sanjou shopping district.
+In Kyoto's Teramachi Sanjou shopping district, there is an antique selling and government-licensed appraisal shop named "Kura".
 High school girl Aoi Mashiro unexpectedly runs into Kiyotaka Yagashira, the grandson of the shop's owner, and ends up working part-time at the shop.
 Kiyotaka is called the "Holmes of Teramachi Sanjou", and he and Aoi solve odd cases connected with artwork or antiques brought to them by various clients.